image

 Board balance and independence

 The Board considers that the current balance of Executive and Non-Executive Directors is appropriate and predominantly independent, ensuring that no one individual or group of individuals dominate the Board’s decision-making, and have the right mix of skills and experience to ensure effective decision-making.
+The Remuneration, Nominations and Governance Committee reviews the independence of each Non-Executive Director.

-To further safeguard its independent judgement and to prevent the undue influence of third parties on the Board’s decision making, the Board operates a conflicts of interests policy, which restricts a Director from voting on any matter in which they might have a personal interest unless the Board decides otherwise in accordance with its bye-laws.
+To further safeguard its independent judgement and to prevent the undue influence of third parties on the Board’s decision making, the Board operates a conflicts-of-interests policy, which restricts a Director from voting on any matter in which they might have a personal interest unless the Board decides otherwise in accordance with its bye-laws.

 6. Board Skills and Experience

 Directors who have been appointed to the Board have been chosen because of the skills and experience they offer.
 The current Directors bring a broad range of commercial and professional capabilities to the Board including financial, insurance, actuarial and governance skills.
-Their biographies are detailed on pages 30 and 31 of our 2021 Annual Report.
+Their biographies are detailed on pages 34 and 35 of our 2022 Annual Report.

 To maintain their skills and knowledge, the Board is updated on legal, regulatory and governance issues by the Company Secretary, internal and external lawyers, the Company’s NOMAD and the Group’s external auditors, and receives independent advice from other external professionals as required.
-In addition, there are regular deep dives from across the business at Board and Committee level to ensure the Directors’ understanding of the Group’s business remains current.

 7. Board Evaluation and Effectiveness